Monday, April 27, 2026

 Sponsor: CLA Legislative Committee

-Presenters: Steve Mazeau with Niantic Toastmasters
+Presenters: Steve Mazeau with Niantic Toastmasters, David S. Freedman, Sharon Mercado and Laura Furtado

 Successful communities have clear communication and good leadership.
 Professionals skilled in one area, may have room for improvement in other areas, such as delivering presentations, speaking spontaneously or choosing words carefully to avoid or resolve a conflict.
 Local Toastmasters will provide a hands-on demonstration of basic communication skills and resources available to gain these skills.